Skip to main content

 • Settles by submitting the transaction to Sui and waiting for finality, then returns the transaction digest.

-• Sponsors gas for every supported Sui coin, so buyers never need to hold SUI.
+• Sponsors gas for whatever Sui’s native gasless transfers don’t cover — sub-cent stablecoin payments and any non-stablecoin coin — so buyers never need to hold SUI.

 • Never custodies funds.
 Settlement goes directly from the buyer to the seller’s payTo address.
 The facilitator only relays and pays for execution.